AbdullahTaher93/CCMYproject/docs/hito4.md

-### Check the App
+### Checking App

-To check App if it is working correctly, its IP accessed through the browser http://35.246.115.186/
+To check our App, if it is working correctly, its IP accessed through the browser http://35.246.115.186/

   and the result will be: